-Whilst it might not be high on your list of fun things to do, getting your Will done is one of the things you need to be all over given the current climate, and I’m not talking about the weather – I mean COVID-19.
-Let’s cut to the chase, we’re all going to die – everyone’s done it, there’s no way around it.
-Planning for it doesn’t bring it any closer.
+Whilst it might not be high on your list of fun things to do, getting your Will done is one of the things you need to do to secure your legacy and make sure your loved ones are looked after when you are no longer here.
+It is no secret - we are all going to die, everyone has done it and there is no way around it.
+Planning for it, thankfully, does not bring it any closer.

 The Death of Socrates by Jacques-Louis David

-Remember inheritance tax can be damned expensive.
-Anything over your ‘ tax-free’ allowance is taxed at 40% folks.
+Remember inheritance tax can be expensive.
+Anything over your ‘ tax-free’ allowance is taxed at 40%.
 That means if you don’t plan, 40p out of every £1 over your tax-free amount goes to the taxman.
 Not much 40p eh?
 Well, £100,000 over the tax-free limit will cost £40,000.
-You do the math.
 It’s imperative you know what you’re worth so you can plan.

-Gosh, we nearly forgot the children!
+The children.
 If you die whilst they are still children and you haven’t formally appointed a guardian, little Johnny, or Jane, will not automatically go to live with the Godparents, your Mum, sister or anyone else you had in mind.
 They will be made a ward of the Court and social services will decide where they live.
-If you’re happy with that then good luck, if not, then think about who you want to appoint to look after them if you’re not here.
+If you’re happy with that then this is what it will be.
+If not, then think about who you want to appoint to look after them if you’re not here.

 Who’s going to deal with all this?
 That would be an executor and a trustee.
 Often they can be the same person, and you ought to consider more than one, in case the person you chose dies before you do.
 It happens..
 You need to appoint people you trust, perhaps family or friends, or even a firm of solicitors of course.
 There’s absolutely nothing wrong with having a mix of the above and sometimes that can be very practical.